marota/ExpertOp4Grid/README.md

 * 1 - it solves the overload of interest but worsen other overloads
 * 0 - it fails.
 The expert agent is based

-It is an implementation of the paper: "expert system for topological action discovery in smart grids" - https://hal.archives-ouvertes.fr/hal-01897931/file/_LARGE__bf_Expert_System_for_topological_remedial_action_discovery_in_smart_grids.pdf
+It is an implementation of the paper: "Expert system for topological action discovery in smart grids" - https://hal.archives-ouvertes.fr/hal-01897931/file/_LARGE__bf_Expert_System_for_topological_remedial_action_discovery_in_smart_grids.pdf

 Works with
 * Grid2op version: >= 1.0.1